pactus-project/pactus.org/docs/guide/run-ansible.md

 ::::

-To store and send validator's private key to server, we use [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
+To store and send validator private key to server, we use [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
 Ansible Vault encrypts variables so you can protect sensitive content such as secret keys.

-Before creating Ansible Vault, we need to know validator's private key.
+Before creating Ansible Vault, we need to know validator private key.
 Using `zarb inspect` command we can have see the private key:

 :::: tabs type:border-card